albertYAML/CKA-Kubernetes-Administrator-2024/storage/exercises.md

 # Storage
-NOTE: The following exercises can be found on the killercoda website, created by Sachin HR. https://killercoda.com/sachin/course/CKA
+NOTE: The following exercises can be found on the Killercoda website, created by Sachin HR.
+https://killercoda.com/sachin/course/CKA

 ## Exercise 1 - Storage Class